Skip to main content

 Putting Ebola in context

-the Ervebo Ebola vaccine during the 2018-2020 outbreak in DRC
+people received the Ervebo Ebola vaccine during an outbreak in DRC between 2018-2020

 Facts about Ebola

 Ebola is caused by a virus transmitted between humans or to humans from animals.
 In Africa, people have developed Ebola after handling infected animals found ill or dead, including fruit bats.
-There are five different strains of Ebola virus, named after where they were discovered: Bundibugyo, Ivory Coast, Reston, Sudan, and Zaire.
+There are different viruses that cause the Ebola disease, named after where they were discovered: Bundibugyo, Ivory Coast, Reston, Sudan, and Ebola (also known as Zaire).

 Human-to-human transmission occurs through contact with bodily fluids of an infected person, including blood and secretions.
 For this reason, health care staff and all others in contact with an infected person must wear properly designed protective clothing to avoid becoming infected.